Travel.State.Gov >

 Demonstrations are rare and unlikely to occur, particularly inside Tashkent.
 However, clashes between police and protesters have resulted in deaths in the past.

-Scams: See the Department of State and the FBI pages for information on scams.
+Scams: Review the Department of State’s Protecting Yourself from Scams and the FBI pages for information.

 We can: